gianlucarusso/academic-kickstart/content/workingpapers/radio/index.md

 ---
 title: 'Mass Media and Cultural Assimilation: Broadcasting the American Dream on Radio'
 subtitle:
-summary: This is my JMP where I show that access to mass media assimilates people
+summary: How does media shape identity?
+I show that access to radio networks affected American naming patterns increasing the use of popular white names
 authors:
 # - admin
 tags: